diogovalentte/dashboard/README.md

 ## How to use:
-1. Install Golang and Python.
+1. Install Golang, Python and SQLite3.
 2. Install Firefox (from APT, not SNAP):
 ```sh
 sudo add-apt-repository ppa:mozillateam/ppa